Diabetic foot ulcer; Ulcer - foot

 Other ways to remove dead or infected tissue are to:

 Your doctor may ask you to wear special shoes, or a brace or a special cast.
-You may need to use a wheelchair or crutches for awhile.
+You may need to use a wheelchair or crutches until the ulcer has healed.
 These devices will take the pressure off of the ulcer area.
-This will help speed up the healing process.
+This will help speed healing.